 I took up yoga in 2013 as a means to ease chronic back problems.
 Although I was active as a distance runner and endurance bicycle racer, degenerative disc disease resulted in two back surgeries and the realization that yoga was a much kinder way to treat the body.
 I started teacher training in fall 2014 and the 240 hour Hatha Yoga teaching certificate was completed in 2015.
-Over the past three years I have also completed teacher certification for Lakshmi Voelker Chair Yoga, Bryan Kest Power Yoga, Yin Yoga, and Meditation.
+Over the past six years I have also completed teacher certification for Lakshmi Voelker Chair Yoga, Bryan Kest Power Yoga, Yin Yoga, and Meditation.

 I began teaching yoga at the Williamston High School Adult Fitness Center in the fall of 2015 and classes at Williamston Wellness in 2017.

 On Gentle Yoga: “I wanted to create a class geared toward seniors but open and accessible to anyone, including beginners or those who have never done yoga.
 On many poses, I will suggest modifications or alternatives that you can choose from to suit your level of flexibility and your physical limitations.
 Many of people in the 50+ age group have arthritis or problems with the spine, knees, or shoulders.
 I have some of the same issues myself, and have a good sense of when to urge caution and how you can experience the benefits of a pose without hurting yourself.”